jito-foundation/ncn-template/simulation-test-detailed-guide.md

     - The `BallotBox` (process) can eventually be closed to reclaim rent.
     - The `ConsensusResult` (outcome) persists indefinitely as the historical record.
 3.  **Automated Result Creation**:
-    - The `ConsensusResult` account is typically created automatically within the `cast_vote` instruction (or a closely related one) when the consensus threshold is first met.
+    - The `ConsensusResult` account is typically created automatically within the `cast_vote` instruction when the consensus threshold is first met.
 This ensures timely recording without requiring a separate administrative action.
 4.  **Result Immutability**:
     - The `ConsensusResult` account, once created, is designed to be immutable.
 It stores the outcome based on the state when consensus was reached.
 5.  **Time and Slot Tracking**: